JCharante/JCharante/README.md

 ### Hi there 👋

+I'm Jyan.

+Current efforts 🔭
+- Porting older projects to new docker swarm hosting solution
+- Creating a reading aide with word segmentation for Vietnamese learners

+Personal:
+- Studying Vietnamese, 1000+ anki cards so far.
+70+ hours of Italki lessons.

 <!--
 **JCharante/JCharante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.